Ericsson/dataplanebook/src/threading/threading.rst

-data plane type characteristics on top of a general-purpose operating system kernel. [#alternatives]_ Therefor, since the DPDK approach is the prototypical data plane threading model, its chapter is named :ref:`Data Plane Threading`, although it contents is very much DPDK-centric.
+data plane type characteristics on top of a general-purpose operating system kernel. [#alternatives]_ Therefor, since the DPDK approach is the prototypical data plane threading model, its chapter is named :ref:`Data Plane Threading`, although its contents centered around DPDK.

 The DPDK threading model provides excellent performance characteristics, but at the cost of somewhat difficult-to-deploy and